nespinoza/stsci-exocoffee/index.md

 ## STScI's Exoplanet Journal Club

-Welcome to the Space Telescope Science Institute (STScI) Exoplanetary Journal Club webpage --- also known as STScI's "Exocoffee"!
+Welcome to the Space Telescope Science Institute (STScI) Exoplanetary Journal Club webpage --- also known as STScI's "Exocoffee" :coffee:!

 ### What is this "exocoffee"